senzing-garage/serve-grpc/README.md

 ## Install

-1. It is installed with the [senzing-tools](https://github.com/Senzing/senzing-tools) suite of tools.
+1. The `servegrpc` command is installed with the [senzing-tools](https://github.com/Senzing/senzing-tools) suite of tools.
    See senzing-tools [install](https://github.com/Senzing/senzing-tools#install).